graahand/test-exp/02_LITERATURE-REVIEW/finetuning_datasets.md

 [Alpaca-52k ](https://huggingface.co/datasets/tatsu-lab/alpaca)

+alpaca is the format for **single turn conversation type dataset.**

 its can be used for general reasoning and creative writing with  4-6 hours of training 3b model.

 [Ultrachat-200k](https://huggingface.co/datasets/HuggingFaceH4/ultrachat_200k)